|

 are separated along their length to reduce friction.
 The reduction in

-unsprung weight and friction gives a spring with unsurpassed ride
+unsprung weight and friction gives a spring with improved ride

 quality.
 A Land Rover fitted with our springs has a ride similar to a